lygooi3/mkel1123/milestone5/TinyML/README.md

 # TinyML for Health Monitoring System
-In this tutorial, we will show you how we create a neural network model using TensorFlow platform and deploy the pre-trained model into STM32F446 chip to run inference for digit recognition.
+In this tutorial, we will show you how we create a neural network model using TensorFlow platform and deploy the pre-trained model into STM32F446 chip to run inference for health condition recoginition.

 **Implementing TinyML**